Sergey Surovikin: Syrian civil war

 In 2021, Surovikin was promoted to General of the Army.
-As one of only a handful of Russian officers to reach such a rank, prompting speculation that he might be an eventual successor to Valery Gerasimov as Chief of the General Staff.
+As one of only a handful of officers at that rank, it prompted speculation that he might be an eventual successor to Valery Gerasimov as Chief of the General Staff.

 Russian invasion of Ukraine

-In June 2022, it was revealed that he became the commander of the Army Group "South" of the Russian Armed Forces in the Southern Ukraine campaign.
-On 8 October, it was announced that he will be commander of all Russian forces in Ukraine, succeeding Colonel General Gennady Zhidko.
-On 18 October Surovikin was reported as saying that "The situation in the area of the 'Special Military Operation' can be described as tense".
+In June 2022, it came to light that he was in command of the Southern Grouping of Forces of the Russian Armed Forces in the Southern Ukraine campaign.
+On 28 September, he was awarded the title Hero of the Luhansk People's Republic.
+He said in an interview with Russian media that "Our opponent is a criminal regime, while we and the Ukrainians are one people and want the same thing: for Ukraine to be a country that’s friendly to Russia and independent from the West".
+The quote "For the enemies of Russia, the morning does not start with coffee." alludes to these strikes and is attributed to him, although it is most likely apocryphal.

-On 18 October 2022, he said in an interview with Russian media that "Our opponent is a criminal regime, while we and the Ukrainians are one people and want the same thing: for Ukraine to be a country that’s friendly to Russia and independent from the West".
+Surovikin is the eponym of the Surovikin line, a line of trenches, minefields, and other fortifications which Russia built ahead of the 2023 Ukrainian counteroffensive, which began in June.
+Surovikin had the line built during his tenure as the overall theater commander immediately after a major Ukrainian counteroffensive operation in September 2022.

-According to sources close to the Kremlin, Surovikin is a proponent of large-scale attacks on civilian and critical infrastructure.
+It has been reported by The New York Times in October 2022, amid a Ukrainian counteroffensive in the Kherson Oblast, American intelligence became aware that Surovikin had discussed the use of tactical nuclear weapons to prevent the Ukrainians from crossing the Dnieper River and reaching Crimea.
+This caused the U.S. intelligence community to reassess their estimated likelihood that Russia would use nuclear weapons in Ukraine from 5-10% to 50% in the case that Russian lines in the south collapsed.